VolcannXd/DottedNoiseGenerator/README.md

 ---

+## ReadMe Summary
+• What is a dotted noise ?
+• How to use the generator
+• About

+---

 ## What is a dotted noise ?
 A dotted noise generator is simply a way of generating noise wich I come up with.
 A dotted noise algorithm simply place points at random positions and calculate for each pixels the distance between these and the pixel.
 Then, the pixel's brightness is calculated from the distance.